Dual-Domain Exponent of Maximum Mutual Information Decoding: Channel Coding

 Given that $\min\{1, x\} \leq x^{\rho}$ for $x \geq 0$ and $\rho \in [0, 1]$, we can upper bound the expression for any $\rho \in [0, 1]$ as follows

-where in \eqref{eq-markov-up-1} we applied Markov’s inequality.
-Observe that, unlike standard dual-domain derivations, no tilting parameter $s$ is needed.
-For a given $\bs{y}$, Lemma 2.1 of \cite{poltyrev} allows us to rewrite the expectation in the numerator of \eqref{eq-markov-up-1} as if the distribution were i.i.d. with $Q_X$, as follows
+where in \eqref{eq-markov-up-1} we applied Markov's inequality.
+Observe that, unlike standard dual-domain derivations, no tilting parameter $s$ is introduced.
+For a given $\bs{y}$, \cite[Lemma~2.1]{poltyrev} allows us to rewrite the expectation in the numerator of \eqref{eq-markov-up-1} as if the distribution were i.i.d. with $Q_X$, as follows

 Recall that $Q_X = \hat{P}_{\bs{\bar{x}}}$, and note that for $a \in \mcl{X}$ and $b \in \mcl{Y}$, we have $\hat{P}_{\bs{\bar{x}}}(a)\hat{P}_{\bs{y}|\bs{\bar{x}}}(b|a) = \hat{P}_{\bs{y}}(b)\hat{P}_{\bs{\bar{x}}|\bs{y}}(a|b)$.
 Thus, the RHS of \eqref{eq-pol0} can be rewritten as